Tina Heath

 Tina Heath (born 1953) is a British actress and former television presenter.
-She and husband Dave Cooke have two children.

 Early career

 Her first television appearance was in 1969, when she appeared in Broaden Your Mind on BBC 2 alongside Graeme Garden and Tim Brooke-Taylor.
 A one-off appearance in Z-Cars followed in 1970.
 She appeared in the Look and Read serial Cloud Burst in 1974.

 Lizzie Dripping

 In 1973, she played the title role in the children's television serial Lizzie Dripping after first playing the character in an episode of Jackanory Playhouse in 1972.
 Her character was supposed to be 12 years old, but in fact Heath was already 20 at the time.

-Further Television Appearances
+Further television appearances

-The BBC serial production of Jane Eyre (1973 TV series), (1973), followed, and Heath played the character of Helen Burns, the fourteen-year-old boarding-school girl who is cruelly birched by Miss Scatcherd, and who befriends the ten-year-old Jane when Jane is a newcomer to Lowood Institute.
+The BBC serial production of Jane Eyre, (1973), followed, and Heath played the character of Helen Burns, the fourteen-year-old boarding-school girl who is cruelly birched by Miss Scatcherd, and who befriends the ten-year-old Jane when Jane is a newcomer to Lowood Institute.

 Other television appearances included a BBC Play of the Month production of The Linden Tree by J.B.
 Priestley, in September 1974; Crown Court, (Regina versus McDowell), 1974, (which replaced 'The Traffic Warden's Daughter', which wasn't originally aired); Churchill's People in 1975; Muriel Spark's The Girls Of Slender Means; and The Sweeney, in 1976.